AmyOuY/DockerizedRestaurantManagementApp/README.md

 <img src="./Images/viewAllOrderDetails_0.png">

 <hr />
-<h3>Repository Controller -- The Order Id for the ordered food of a specific dining table is 0 before bill payment.</h3>
+<h3>Repository Controller -- The Order ID for the ordered food of a specific dining table is 0 before bill payment.</h3>
 <img src="./Images/viewAllOrderDetails_1.png">

 <hr />
-<h3>The dining table's Order Id will be assigned to each of its ordered food after bill payment.</h3>
+<h3>The dining table's Order ID will be assigned to each of its ordered food after bill payment.</h3>
 <img src="./Images/viewAllOrderDetails_2.png">